denlee973/StarterHacks2019/README.md

 # StarterHacks2019
+### Beet - The Smart Metronome

-### A smart metronome that tells you if you are too slow or fast for the set tempo.
+### A smart metronome that helps musicians build a strong sense of rhythm through awareness of whether they are speeding up or slowing down, conditioning them to play in tempo.